BaronK271/buttplug.io/README.md

 This repo contains the https://buttplug.io website build files.
 It uses [Hexo](https://hexo.io) for static site management.

+## Building

+The package file contains scripts for building the website.
+Using yarn, you can just do a

+    yarn build

+To build the website.
+To host a local version for testing, use

+    yarn start

 ## Translations

 Translations are managed through [crowdin](https://crowdin.com).
 The